tongwu-creater/cm523-hello-ai/README.md

 One of the hardest things to learn when learning a new programming language is the **syntax** of the language.
 The syntax of a new language is all those little rules that everyone agrees are consistent so that we are all on the same page about the _meaning_ of what we're saying.
 Computers are especially picky about syntax.
 In HTML, syntax includes things like how a **tag** is written.
 Everyone agrees that HTML tags have a syntax like this: `<tagname>your content</tagname>`.
 Notice the placement of things like `<`, `>`, and `/` in the example.
 That's syntax!

 Because syntax can be hard to get right the first time, I've also added a special command, `npm run test`, that will test your code to make sure the syntax is right, and that your assignment meets the assignment requirements.
 If you run this and get a message that all tests passed, you'll know you're getting full points on this assignment!
-The same checks here are the same checks you'll see in GitHub on your branch.
+The same checks here are the same checks you'll see in Gradescope.
 This is called autograding.

 ### New terms